 Overview of Oracle Solaris Zones and Linux Containers and the role they play in a virtualization strategy.

-In the previous two articles of this series, we covered Oracle VM Server for SPARC and Oracle VM Server for x86, which provide hypervisor-based hardware virtualization.
+In the previous two articles of this series, we covered Oracle VM Server for x86, which provide hypervisor-based hardware virtualization.
 Now, we will cover the operating system level of virtualization, which is one type of software virtualization, by looking at Oracle Solaris Zones and Linux Containers.

 Oracle Solaris Zones and Linux Containers are not standalone products; they are features of an operating system.
 In principle, both technologies are similar.
 They are virtualization technologies at the application level, so they are "above" the OS kernel.
 So unlike hypervisor-based virtualization, they do not add an additional software layer.
 With Oracle Solaris Zones and Linux Containers, there is one OS kernel that is shared by many zones or containers.

 To put this into perspective, let's reuse the image from the first article in this series, where we showed the position of Oracle Solaris Zones (see Figure 1).
 In Figure 1, the position of Linux Container can roughly be compared to that of Oracle Solaris Zones.
 The difference between the two technologies is mainly at the implementation level and in the way they are integrated into the OS.

 Oracle Solaris Zones technology is an Oracle Solaris feature that first showed up in Solaris Express and Oracle Solaris 10 3/05 and was called Oracle Solaris Containers.
 With Oracle Solaris 11, we now officially call the technology Oracle Solaris Zones.